Machine-Learning-Foundations/day_11_exercise_neural_networks/README.md

 ## Exercise Neural Networks

-The goal of this exercise is to implement a multilayer dense neural network using `jax` and `flax`.
+The goal of this exercise is to implement a multilayer dense neural network using `torch`.
 Type,

 ```bash